-We invite topics from as wide a range of fields as our writers seek to explore – with the requirement that they are linked to sustainability, in its many shapes and sizes.
+- We invite topics from as wide a range of fields as our writers seek to explore – with the requirement that they are linked to sustainability, in its many shapes and sizes.

-While we do not discourse campaigning, we ask that if an author desires to include discussion of a particular group or movement – for example, the Warwick Climate Emergency Coalition – that the piece focuses on examining the sustainability issue that the group is designed to tackle, introducing the movement as ‘part of the solution’.
+- We ask that if an author desires to include discussion of a particular group or movement – for example, the Warwick Climate Emergency Coalition – that the piece focuses on examining the sustainability issue that the group is designed to tackle, introducing the movement as ‘part of the solution’.